Ashwin-S-Nambiar/ashlog/content/projects/Tenzies.md

 date: 2025-09-29
 tags: [projects, react, vite, framer-motion, javascript, css, games, portfolio]
 ---
 ## Overview
 **Tenzies** is an addictive dice game where **strategy meets luck**.
 Players roll ten dice, strategically hold certain values, and continue rolling until all dice match.
 Built with [[notes/Tech Stack/React]], it emphasizes engaging gameplay, smooth animations, and responsive design within [[notes/Web Development]].
+This project as build as part of my learning journey with [[notes/Scrimba]], do check them out if you are trying to get into web development.

 Live: **[tenzies.ashwin.co.in](https://tenzies.ashwin.co.in)**
 Source code: **[Explore Repo](https://github.com/Ashwin-S-Nambiar/Tenzies)**